Luoghi-indomiti/bootstrap-ogc-api-react/README.md

-# Done
+# 🥳 Well done!

-## Nice to have...
+## If you are looking for an extra challenge, it would be nice to have...
-* Style the application
+* Give some extra style to the code and to the application 💌
-* Load the features GeoJSONs on a map
+* Load the features GeoJSONs on a map 🗺️
-* Use [React context](https://reactjs.org/docs/context.html) to store url endpoint
+* Use [React context](https://reactjs.org/docs/context.html) to store url endpoint ⚛️
-* Support another API OGC standard ...
+* Support another API OGC standard ... 🏄‍♀️